lealouesdon/forty-jekyll-theme/projet3.md

 nav-menu: false
 show_tile: false
 ---

-School project using GO and MQTT.
+<h3>The Context</h3>
-This project was in a grouo of 4, organized using Scrum.
+<p>This was a school project in a group of 4, organized using Scrum.</p>

+<h3>The Goal</h3>
-The goal of this project was to create a Go app and for it to communicate with airport sensors.
+<p>The goal of this project was to create a Go app and for it to communicate with airport sensors.
 The sensors where simulated.
-This project allowed us to discover and work with GO as well as MQTT, to comunicate with the sensors.
+This project allowed us to discover and work with GO as well as MQTT, to communicate with the sensors.</p>

+<h3>The Technologies</h3>
+<p>This project was coded using Go, Redis and MQTT.</p>
 <br>
 The source code is available here : <a href="https://github.com/lealouesdon/Moniport">https://github.com/lealouesdon/Moniport</a>.